Last Updated: January 12, 2023

 What Information Do We Collect About You?

 Information you provide.
-We collect personal information you enter on the Site or send us in any other way, including when you:
+We collect personal information you enter on the Site or send us in any other way, including, without limitation, when you:

 - Register for a mailing list